 Athens Piraeus Port

-It is located 12 km away from Athens city center and bears a great significance as a commercial and political center.
-In fact, the port of Piraeus dates back to Antiquity and was established around the 5th century BC, although it has been destroyed, abandoned and rebuilt more than once due to various wars.
+It is located 12 km away from Athens city center and bears great significance as a commercial and political center.
+In fact, the port of Piraeus dates back to antiquity and was established around the 5th century BC, although it has been destroyed, abandoned and rebuilt more than once due to various wars.

-• How to go to Piraeus port?
+• How to get there

-View Piraeus Port on map
+View Piraeus Port on the map.

-From the Athens center
+From the center of Athens

 Tickets cost 1.20 euros.